KimAlderman/GetCleanDataProject/codebook.md

 &nbsp;&nbsp;&nbsp;&nbsp;One of six activities; allowable values are:
 &nbsp;&nbsp;&nbsp;&nbsp;WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-The remaining 81 variable are means of the measurements for each feature:
+The remaining 81 variables are means of the measurements for each feature:

 tBodyAcc-mean()-X
 tBodyAcc-mean()-Y